rust-lang/async-book/src/execution/executor.md

     //
     // The `Mutex` is not necessary for correctness, since we only have
     // one thread executing tasks at once.
 However, `rustc` isn't smart
-    // enough to know that `future` is only mutated from one thread,
+    // enough to know that `future` is only mutated from one thread.
-    // so we use it in order to provide safety.
-A production executor would
+    // Therefore, `Mutex` is used to ensure safety.
+A production executor
-    // not need this, and could use `UnsafeCell` instead.
+    // would not need this, and could use `UnsafeCell` instead.
     future: Mutex<Option<FutureObj<'static, ()>>>,

     // Handle to spawn tasks onto the task queue